Xinan15/Java-Practice/Notes-OOP/1-Class and Object.md

   **Example**: Creating a `Car` object (`Car myCar = new Car();`) means `myCar` has attributes (like color, brand) and behaviours (methods).

-## What is the difference in scope and life cycle between local variables and object member variables?
+## Local Variables vs Instance Variables

-### Scope
+### Local Variables
-1. **Local Variables**
-- Defined within methods or blocks.
+- `Defined within methods or blocks.`
 - Accessible only within the defining method or block.
-2. **Member Variables**
-- Defined inside a class but outside any methods.
-- Accessible from any method within the class, and potentially from outside the class depending on access modifiers.

-### Life Cycle
-1. **Local Variables**
 - Exist only during the execution of the method or block they are defined in.
 - Destroyed once the method completes or the block is exited.
-2. **Member Variables**
+### Instance Variables / Object Member Variables
+- `Defined inside a class but outside any methods.`
+- Accessible from any method within the class, and potentially from outside the class depending on access modifiers.
 - Their life cycle is tied to the life of the object instance.
 - They are destroyed when the object is destroyed or becomes eligible for garbage collection.